The Best Budget Headphone Amplifiers and DACS

 Add to that you’ve got plenty of power with its 3 gain stage and 1.5W total at 32 Ohm.

-The sound of the K5 pro definitely leans towards warm, perhaps even warmer than both the Zen and G6.
+The sound of the K5 pro leans towards warm, perhaps even warmer than both the Zen and G6.

 Video Comparison to the K3

-The JDS ATOM/Objective 2.
+The JDS ATOM.

 Yep.
 Still relevant, even despite the barrage of Amps and DACS that have flooded the scene over the last few years.

-But why are they still relevant, Stubear?
+But why is it still relevant, Stubear?

 Because reasons.

 With either, you will need some sort of DAC to pair as both are standalone amplifiers only.
-I would recommend JDS’ own OL DAC, but a wide array will work here and I’ve used many different combinations.
+I would recommend JDS’ own ATOM DAC, but a wide array will work here and I’ve used many different combinations.

 I’ve paired both the ATOM and O2 with many different DACS.
 Let’s take a look.